 The premise for these approaches is that knowing suitable environmental conditions for key disease elements (in this case, the virus), one identifies the areas at risk of emergence (Lopez-Cardenas et al., 2005; Peterson et al., 2007; Sarkar et al., 2010).
 Hence, we applied ENM to estimate the ecological niche of MCMV, and characterize potential risk areas of MLN across Africa.
-This approach has potential to provide invaluable insights into spatial and temporal MLN disease dynamics across Africa, including in the face of climate change.
-This planning important information is in operational aspects of responsive and preemptive management strategies for MLN disease across Africa.
+This approach has potential to provide invaluable insights into spatial and temporal disease dynamics across Africa, MLN including in the face of climate change.
+This information is important in planning operational aspects of responsive and preemptive management strategies for MLN disease across Africa.